headexpanded/fat_slob_plumbing/README.md

 Ron & Dave are on a mission to save humanity from the horror of a blocked toilet.

+Meanwhile, I'm on a mission to leverage:
+- TypeScript
+- Next.js/React
+- GraphQL, and
+- pure CSS

-Meanwhile, I'm on a mission to leverage TypeScript, Next.js, React, GraphQL, and pure CSS to produce the best website possible for Fat Slob Plumbing.
+to produce the best website possible for Fat Slob Plumbing.

 It's a pity my graphics card is a piece of crap.
 The colour palette looks different for most people than it does for me.